jeff-hykin/rigorous_recorder/README.md

 # What is this?

-I needed an efficient data logger for my machine learning experiments that I could easily query.
-Specifically, I needed to do cross-experiment comparisions
+I needed an efficient data logger for my machine learning experiments.
+Specifically one that
-- in a modular hierarchical way (not one big global logging variable)
+- could log in a hierarchical way (not one big global logging variable)
-- but still having a flat table-like structure for performing queries/summaries
+- while still having a flat table-like structure for performing queries/summaries
 - without having tons of duplicated data

 This library would work well with PySpark

-# What is a usecase example?
+# What is a Use-case Example?

 Lets say you're going to perform
 - 3 experiments